Jamie Bell Cast as Duke Shelby in New Peaky Blinders Sequel Series for BBC and Netflix

 The original Peaky Blinders series, created and written by Steven Knight, premiered on BBC Two in 2013 and ran for six series, earning a global following and cementing its place as one of the defining British dramas of the past decade.
 The franchise expanded with the 2026 film The Immortal Man, starring Cillian Murphy as Tommy Shelby and Barry Keoghan as a younger Duke Shelby, which became Netflix's number one movie globally for two consecutive weeks following its release on 20 March.

-Jamie Bell, best known internationally for his breakthrough role in Billy Elliot (2000) and subsequent work in films including Rocketman and Fantastic Four, will now take on the role of an older, more dangerous Duke Shelby in the new series.
+Jamie Bell, best known internationally for his breakthrough role in Billy Elliot (2000) and subsequent work in films including Rocketman and All of Us Strangers, will now take on the role of an older, more formidable Duke Shelby in the new series.
+Bell's ability to portray complex, emotionally layered characters makes him a compelling choice for a role that demands both physical menace and psychological depth.

 Key Developments